By Gui Alvareng, Product Marketing Manager, published March 4th, 2020

 - Seamless integration with cloud-native tools and SIEMs.

-Cloud security posture management is crucial to properly address vulnerabilities and security treats in the cloud.
+Cloud security posture management is crucial to properly address vulnerabilities and security threats in the cloud.
 While creating the required policies to manage cloud security posture, it is key to:

 - Analyze the current security posture, enforcing gold standard policies across accounts, projects, regions and virtual networks where needed